New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 Digital makers are working with outdated tools

 Core banking and insurance systems were built on 1960s technology.
-They weren’t initially intended to be upgraded or replaced.
-Using that technology to offer innovative, high-tech, cloud-based financial services products is essentially impossible.
+They weren’t initially intended to be upgraded or replaced, and using that technology to offer innovative, high-tech, cloud-based financial services products is essentially impossible.

 Meanwhile, startup disruptors like Klarna, Revolut, and Lemonade are using core technology that is only a few years old.
 They’re building artificially intelligent (AI) tools and innovative data-driven products.
 It’s hard to dispute that these companies are doing amazing things, but they might also just be flashes in the pan.